feldob/Token-Cluster-Generator/README.md

 Token-Cluster-Generator
 =======================

-A customizable cluster generator which randomly prints token of different sizes on a plane.
+A customizable cluster generator which randomly prints tokens of different sizes on a plane.
 It suggests clusterings for each created instance and can thus be used for the investigation of clustering algorithms.

 Requirements